Image Source: Design Sprints – A Tool for Transformation Panel, Google, 12 April 2019

 The need for organisations to become agile is not over-exaggerated.
 The driver is digital technology.
-Since the inception of the Internet in the 1980’s, it is developing rapidly, bringing with it profound implications for business.
+Since the inception of the Internet in the 1980’s, it is developing rapidly, bringing with it profound change and disruption.
 At a minimum, you need to keep up with it and how it is being applied in your sector.
-Ideally you should be setting the pace.
-If not, you may lose market share to a more adaptive competitor or you may even be displaced.
-To thrive in this era, mindsets and cultures need to take big leaps.
-The reward?
-The timely launch of products and services people will love.
-Design sprints are a great way to help your workplace become more agile.
-Some useful resources are signposted in this article, but first let’s grasp the case for change.
+Ideally, you should be setting the pace.

 Digital technology is driving massive societal change